-Pharos is, however, is not another conservative or libertarian think tank.
-We try to stay out of political boxes and view Left–Right as a false dichotomy as the threats to human well-being and liberty at this time seem to come from both the left and the right; both from the neoliberal market forces and the regulating state.
+Pharos is, however, not another conservative or libertarian think tank.
+We view Left–Right as a false dichotomy as the threats to human well-being and liberty at this time seem to come from both the left and the right; both from the neoliberal market forces and the regulating state.
 Our aim is to find the balance between the extremes, with respect both for the individual and the group.

 Founder and Chairman of the Pharos Foundation.
 Born in Jönköping 1968.
 Musician, author, and lecturer.
 Ph.D. in Technology and Social Change.
 Master of Social Science in Geography and in Culture and Media.

 Secretary of the Pharos Foundation.
 Born in Stockholm 1961.
 Colour and lighting consultant, translator and editor.